rspine/mappings/README.md

 Spine::Mappings.find(:product, :timestamps).map_all(products)
 ```

-You can provide also `comapct` or `strict` strategy for mapping.
+You can provide also `compact` or `strict` strategy for mapping.
 First adds
 value only when it is not nil, second adds everything what was defined.
 Default
 is `strict`.